KULeuven-Diepenbeek/osc-course/content/theory/c/chap1.md

 }
 ```

 It looks a bit weird because there is no such thing as a magical variable named `this` - that's one argument you have to provide yourself.
 You can emulate functions as members of a data structure, but as you can see it's going to cost you.
+The function pointer, or callback method, will be further explained in [chapter 2](/theory/c/chap2).

 {{% ex %}}
 Compile and execute the above code. what happens when you comment out `jaak.is_old = &is_old;`?<br/>